ESA-VirES/VirES-Python-Client/docs/installation.rst

 1. Installation
 ---------------

-.. note:: For VRE (Virtual Research Environment) users:
+.. note:: For VRE (Virtual Research Environment) users (it's free!):

   viresclient is already installed so skip this step.
 Log in at https://vre.vires.services/ and refer to documentation at https://swarm-vre.readthedocs.io/